Eighth Sunday in Ordinary Time, Year A

 Reflect, today, upon this rich young man.
 Look at your own life and ponder the question of how ready and willing you are to say “Yes” in a total way to whatever Jesus asks of you.
 Saying “Yes” in a sacrificial way is the best decision you can make.
 It is, in reality, a willing acceptance of the most glorious life you can live.

-Lord, following You at times can seem hard and demanding.
+My demanding Lord, following You at times can seem hard and radical.
 It can seem as though it’s too much.
 Help me, especially in those moments, to trust You more than the many attachments I have in this world.
 Jesus, I trust in You.

 What is God Calling You to Give Up?